 This series reviews the components of the stress response, mechanisms of alterations in cortisol production, and common botanical therapies utilized in mitigating the stress response and protecting the health of the individual.

-Physiological Adaptation to Stress
+Physiological Adaptations to Stress

 Physiological stress is a threat to homeostasis that occurs in the central nervous system (CNS) and surrounding tissues and organs.1 It triggers an intricate series of metabolic responses collectively called the “adaptive stress response” that is intrinsically designed to help the body reestablish equilibrium to counteract a perceived “stressor,” whether extrinsic or intrinsic.1-4